itsSaifullahkhan/real-time-stock-streaming-kafka-aws/README.md

 This project can be improved by adding:

-* Python producer script for sample data generation
-* Sample JSON event data
+* Real stock market API integration
+* Apache Airflow orchestration
+* Partitioned S3 storage by date and stock symbol
-* Kafka consumer for testing
+* AWS Lambda for serverless processing
-* Snowflake Streams and Tasks
-* dbt models for downstream transformation
+* dbt models for data transformation
-* Airflow orchestration
-* Monitoring and logging
+* Power BI or Tableau dashboard
-* Error handling and retry strategy
+* Error handling and logging
+* Docker setup for local Kafka testing
 * Terraform for infrastructure automation
-* Power BI dashboard on top of Snowflake data
-* CI/CD workflow for connector configuration validation
+* CI/CD pipeline for deployment

 ---

+## Security Notes

+Before making this project public, make sure:

+* No AWS access keys are uploaded
+* No secret credentials are visible
+* No private IP addresses are exposed
+* No AWS account IDs are visible in screenshots
+* No personal tokens are committed
+* Sensitive information is blurred or cropped from screenshots

+---

 ## Final Result

-This project successfully demonstrates a real-time streaming data pipeline from AWS MSK Kafka topics into Snowflake using the Snowflake Kafka Connector.
+This project successfully demonstrates a real-time data engineering pipeline using Kafka and AWS.

-It shows how streaming data can be continuously ingested into a cloud data warehouse and made available for analytics, reporting, and downstream processing.
+It shows how simulated stock market data can be streamed through Kafka, stored in Amazon S3, cataloged using AWS Glue, and queried using Amazon Athena for analytics.

 ---